Charges Vary Among Those Who Were Booked

-One man was arrested on a charge of Hit and Run, and another for Aggravated Second-Degree battery.
+One person was arrested for a Hit-And-Run while another was arrested for Reckless Operation of a Vehicle.
+There were several arrests involving drug offenses.

-Other people arrested this week were booked into jail due to having outstanding felony warrants.
+Other people arrested this week were booked into jail for outstanding felony warrants.

 All people booked into the Lafayette Parish Correctional Center are innocent until proven guilty in a court of law.